Dhruvangbari/Smart-LPG-Gas-Leakage-Detection-Automatic-Gas-Regulator-Shutoff-using-ESP32-with-Web-Dashboard/README.md

 ## Project Overview

 This project is an IoT-based LPG gas leakage detection system built using the ESP32 microcontroller and MQ-2 gas sensor.
-The system continuously monitors gas levels and automatically shuts of f the gas regulator using a servo motor when a dangerous gas leak is detected.
+The system continuously monitors gas levels and automatically shuts of f the gas regulator using a servo motor wh en a dangerous gas leak is detected.

 The system also provides LED and buzzer alerts and displays real-time data on a web dashboard hosted by the ESP32.